Homemade Waffle Recipe

 We mostly eat them for breakfast, but they're REALLY good for dessert too.
 Waffles and ice cream is a total classic!

-I’m big on make ahead breakfasts for my kids.
-These chocolate chip muffins are a staple, and I’m a huge fan of scones too (check out these lemon blueberry scones, and these petite vanilla bean scones!).
+I'm big on make-ahead breakfasts for my kids.
+These chocolate chip muffins are a staple, and I'm a huge fan of scones too (check out these lemon blueberry scones, and these petite vanilla bean scones!).
 And I always try to keep a batch of these homemade waffles in our freezer too.

 In my opinion, this is the best waffle recipe ever!
-It’s easy to make and the waffles bake up perfect every time.
+It's easy to make and the waffles bake up perfectly every time.
 The flavors are perfectly balanced (not too sweet!) and the texture is on point.
 Soft and fluffy in the middle, with a slightly crispy exterior.

 Waffles fall into the "quick bread" category of baking, which means they're leavened with baking powder, and the method is super fast and super easy.
 With any kind of quick bread, you start by blending the dry ingredients, then the liquid ingredients, and then you stir everything together and bake it up.

-If you don’t have buttermilk, you can create a reasonable facsimile by adding a little lemon juice or white vinegar to regular milk.
+Step 2: Make a well in the center and add the buttermilk, melted butter, eggs, and vanilla.
+If you don't have buttermilk, you can create a reasonable facsimile by adding a little lemon juice or white vinegar to regular milk.
 Let it stand for about 5 minutes, and it will start to curdle and become thicker.

-Stir the liquid mixture into the dry.
-Don’t overdo it, or your waffles could come out tough.
-It’s perfectly ok (and even preferable!) if the batter is a bit lumpy.
+Step 3: Stir the liquid mixture into the dry.
+Don't overdo it, or your waffles could come out tough.
+It's perfectly ok (and even preferable!) if the batter is a bit lumpy.

-Just scoop the batter into your preheated waffle maker, and let it do it’s thing!
-You’ll know your waffles are done when they’re golden brown and a little crisp on the outside.
+Step 5: You'll know your waffles are done when they're golden brown and a little crisp on the outside.

 This waffle recipe calls for all-purpose flour, but you could also use self-rising flour.
 If you do, just omit the baking powder and salt.

 You can also make a gluten-free version!
 Just substitute the flour for a gluten-free flour blend.
-Look for one that that subs 1:1 for regular flour.
+Look for one that subs 1:1 for regular flour.
 Here are a few good options:

 - King Arthur Flour Gluten-Free Measure for Measure Flour